The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand

 Merck also has no interest in being first.
 The company is not trying to use new, less proven technologies to move quickly.
 Instead, Merck homed in on approaches it knows it can manufacture at a global scale, and believes will produce immunity quickly, with one shot.

 Those preferences led Merck to license two vaccines that use viruses to deliver their payloads.
 Merck got one by buying privately held Themis, and the other by teaming up with the nonprofit group IAVI.
-The Themis vaccine should start its first human tests in July, while the other program will get there later this year.
+The Themis vaccine should start its first human tests in the third quarter, while the other program will get there sometime later this year.

 Both harness technologies with which Merck is already familiar.
 The drugmaker was working with Themis on a measles-based vaccine for chikungunya, and saw enough to believe the approach could lead to an effective single-dose vaccine, said Daria Hazuda, its head of infectious disease discovery.
 The IAVI program is based on the same approach behind Ervebo, the company's approved Ebola vaccine.